DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/04UserGuide/02Workspace/fdpermission.md

 Folders have hierarchical capabilities, so when folders are mapped to departments/suppliers/projects in the enterprise,

-- If a user/user group has administrative authority (Admin) in the first-level department, the second-level, third-level, and fourth-level departments or projects under it also have administrative authority;
+- If a user/group has administrative authority (Admin) in the first-level department, the second-level, third-level, and fourth-level departments or projects under it also have administrative authority;
-- If a user/user group has access rights (Editor) in the first-level department, the second-, third-, and fourth-level departments or projects under it also have access rights;
+- If a user/group has access rights (Editor) in the first-level department, the second-, third-, and fourth-level departments or projects under it also have access rights;
-- If a user/user group has read-only permission (Viewer) in the first-level department, the second-level, third-level, and fourth-level departments or projects under it also have read-only permission.
+- If a user/group has read-only permission (Viewer) in the first-level department, the second-level, third-level, and fourth-level departments or projects under it also have read-only permission.

 | Objects | Actions | Folder Admin | Folder Editor | Folder Viewer |
 | --------------------------- | -------- | ------------ | ------------- | ------------- |